 A student is considered truant if they are off campus or out of class more than 30 minutes without a valid excuse.

-Consequences: meeting with an administrator, parent meeting, referral to SRO and/or referral to School Attendance Review Board (SARB).
+Consequences: OCI, Saturday School, Parent meeting, referral to SRO and/or referral to School Attendance Review Board (SARB).